chanceback/Airline-Travel-Management-System/README.md

 Frontend: Use `npm install` to download the required modules.
 Then from there run `npm start`.

 Backend: Similarly, use `npm install` to download the required modules.
 Then from there run `node app.js`.

+README structure was inspired by [the Hospital-Website](https://github.com/solderq35/hospital-website) repo from [solderq35](https://solderq35.github.io/)